-Vicariously offers 5 different list types.
-They're all more or less inspired by set theory
+Vicariously offers five different list types.
+They're all more or less inspired by set theory.

 The classic list is the simplest and was the original list type on Vicariously (hence the name).
 It takes all the follows of a given user and adds them to a list.
 Simple.

 The union list is similar to a classic list, however it works with multiple users.
 It takes all the follows of a set of given users and adds them to a list.

 The intersect list takes the mutual follows of a set of given users and adds them to a list.

 The subtract list starts with the follows of a given base user and then removes all the follows of a set of other users.
 With this list type, the order you enter the @handles in matters as the first @handle will be the base user.